 Key Takeaways

-• Establish a bedtime routine that includes calming activities, such as a bath, reading a story, and brushing teeth.
+• Establish a bedtime routine that includes calming activities, such as bathing, reading a story, and brushing teeth.

 • Create a cozy sleep environment with comfortable pajamas, a dim night light, and a white noise machine if needed.